 The Clerkship Directors determine competency.
-The IDEA evaluation checklist is used for evaluation with the additional consideration of overall effectiveness.
+The IDEA Assessment Tool is used for evaluation with the additional consideration of overall effectiveness.
 Notes that contain overly detailed and textbook-like rather than patient specific discussions, will have one point subtracted.

 Your peers and IM coach will give feedback on the write-ups.
 If you want your attending to give you feedback on your write-ups, ask them how they would like to do this.
 If for some reason your attending has a problem with the way you are taught to do a write-up, please refer him/her to the Clerkship Directors so that you do not get penalized (or find yourself writing two versions, which is not acceptable).

 The format used for H&P’s is the traditional one taught in ICM, Bates, and most US medical schools.
 Detailed instructions are in the links below and in the menu.
 It is expected that you will need to do some reading to formulate your differential, assessment, and plan.